 - Analyse expert data gathered during elicitation and develop a report with findings

-The Classical Model (CM) or Cooke's method, developed at TU Delft by Roger Cooke, has been promoted and used for over 30 years with successful applications in areas as diverse as finance, risk management, civil engineering, health, the environment, climate change and safety.
+The Classical Model (CM) or Cooke's method, developed at TU Delft by Roger Cooke, has been used for over 30 years with successful applications in areas as diverse as disaster management, epidemiology, public and global health, aeronautics/aerospace, finance, risk management, civil engineering, safety, climate change, environment and ecology, engineering and many others.

 Is this course for you?